UVADS/distributed_computing/agendas/ds7200_agenda_04.md

 ### Spark SQL and DataFrames

-- Review systems architecture examples
-- Review Spark SQL and DataFrames notebook
+- Finish Review Spark SQL and DataFrames notebook

   Dataframes
   - The structure makes use of distributed computing